Welcome to Pintsize Theatre.

 In addition to our theatre skills the company’s core members have over fifty years of shared experience of working in mainstream and special education.

-Our profound thanks go out to the many and diverse agencies which have funded and supported our work for the last nineteen years and the community groups whose insights and experiences have been invaluable in the development of our projects.
+Our profound thanks go out to the many and diverse agencies which have funded and supported our work for the last twenty years and the community groups whose insights and experiences have been invaluable in the development of our projects.